 How to File a Lyft Accident Claim

-As your McAllen Lyft accident lawyer, Mr. Tijerina can immediately begin gathering the facts surrounding your accident and start building a strong case on your behalf.
+As your Lyft accident lawyer in McAllen, Mr. Tijerina can immediately begin gathering the facts surrounding your accident and start building a strong case on your behalf.
 At Tijerina Legal Group, P.C., we understand the many nuances involved in Lyft accident claims, and we know how to aggressively advocate for the maximum compensation you are owed for your medical bills, lost wages, and pain and suffering.

 We offer free initial consultations, and there are no attorney’s fees unless we win your case.
 That means if you don’t get paid, neither do we!
 We encourage you to reach out to our award-winning legal team right away to learn more, including how much your case might be worth.